What’s Plastic Surgery?

 Surgery shouldn’t replace good health habits.
 There are things you can practice to help you feel and look healthier and younger .

 - Eat healthier foods as you can.

 - Limit the time you are in the sun.

 - Manage your stress levels.

 - Reduce drugs and alcohol.

-Before you make the choice to have a cosmetic procedure, think about your general health.
-Consider that all procedures have certain risks.
-And having a pre-existing health condition like heart disease or high blod pressure can make the risk higher.
+Before you make the choice to have cosmetic surgery, consider your overall health.
+Consider that all surgeries have certain risks.
+And having a pre-existing health condition such as high blood pressure or heart disease can make the risk higher.